-Rensselaer’s CS4HS workshop trains art teachers and then their respective art students, particularly those that are underrepresented in STEAM, to see algorithms from a cultural perspective by having them simulate visual art using the visual, drag-and-drop, programming language of the award-winning Culturally-Situated Design Tools (CSDT) at csdt.rpi.edu.
+Welcome to the CS4HS@RPI, a STEAM professional development workshop for high school art teachers.
+Funded by Google, CS4HS@RPI aims to contribute to national efforts underway to develop and nurture computer science pedagogy for high school students.
+The CS4HS@RPI workshop teaches fundamental computational thinking concepts through cultural art.
+Specifically, it trains high school art teachers, particularly those that are underrepresented in STEAM, to see algorithms from a cultural perspective by simulating cultural art using the visual, drag-and-drop, programming language of the award-winning Culturally-Situated Design Tools (CSDT) at csdt.rpi.edu.
 CSDTs facilitate the simulation of a wide variety of cultural arts on the computer screen, from cornrow hairstyles and breakdance to kente cloth and drum patterns using concepts shared between computer science, mathematics, and art.

-The CS4HS@RPI workshop on August 22 2012 was funded by Google’s CS4HS grant program.
-CS4HS (Computer Science for High School) is “an initiative sponsored by Google to promote Computer Science and Computational Thinking in high school and middle school curriculum.”
+The CS4HS@RPI workshop is funded by Google’s CS4HS grant program.
+Google’s Computer Science for High School (CS4HS) initiative aims to promote computer science and computational thinking in high school.